 The Victorian Attorney General, Mr Pakula, said the following when introducing the laws:

-In New South Wales, the Limitation Amendment (Child Abuse) Act 2016 was introduced in to the New South Wales Parliament on 16 February 2016 and assented to on 17 March 2016.
-The legislation removes the time limit on civil claims for child sexual abuse.
-The change has been referred to as part of NSW Government’s response to the child sex abuse royal commission.
+In New South Wales, legislation was enacted in March 2016.
+The legislation has removed the time limits on civil claims for child sexual abuse, serious physical abuse and any other abuse perpetrated in connection with sexual or serious physical abuse.
+The change has been referred to as part of the NSW government's response to the child sex abuse Royal Commission.

-The NSW State Attorney General, Gabrielle Upton has been vocal in her support for removing time limits as a barrier for victims of childhood sexual abuse.
+The NSW State Attorney General at the time, Gabrielle Upton, was vocal in her support for removing time limits as a barrier that existed for victims of childhood sexual abuse.

 "There should be no use-by date for justice for survivors of child abuse.
 We know there is more to do, and the NSW government will release a consultation paper in the coming months in relation to the royal commission's other civil litigation recommendations".

 In 2018, the Western Australian government lifted time limitations laws that applied to victims of child sexual abuse.
 The legislation that supports victims who were sexually abused as children, is not confined to institutional abuse and opens up the possibility of overturning past judgments and settlements.
 The legislation also allows survivors to make an application to set aside previous deeds of release.

 However, the Western Australian laws are more restrictive than those enacted in other states.
 The legislation excludes physical, psychological or emotional abuse.
 Survivors of this type of trauma do not have access to the same level of civil justice as victims of sexual abuse.

 In 2018, the Queensland government also amended their time limitation to come in line with the other states and also allow survivors to make an application to set aside previous deeds of release.